andreiac-silva/hash-challenge/product-service/README.md

 ./mvnw compile quarkus:dev
 ```

-The product service image pushed on docker hub, was generated using GraalVM.
+The product service image pushed on docker hub was generated in native mode.